This blog post has been updated on 01/10/20.

 Stretched Clusters for VMware Cloud on AWS enables zero RPO high availability for enterprise applications virtualized on vSphere across AWS Availability Zones (AZ) within the same AWS Region, leveraging multi-AZ stretched clustering – this helps protect an application against AWS AZ level failure and increases the resiliency of the infrastructure without having to architect it into the application layer.

-VMware is now announcing up to a 16% reduction in price for a Stretched Cluster deployment – we are eliminating the add-on charges for Stretched Clusters software – this will result in cost savings of ~9% for an on-demand purchase of a stretched cluster, ~12% for a 1-year subscription and ~16% for a 3-year subscription.
+At VMworld Europe 2019, VMware announced up to a 16% reduction in price for a Stretched Cluster deployment – we eliminated the add-on charges for stretched clusters, starting VMware’s Fiscal Q4’2020 – this would result in cost savings of ~9% for an on-demand purchase of a stretched cluster, ~12% for a 1-year subscription and ~16% for a 3-year subscription.

 New Multi-Tenancy capabilities for Managed Service Providers: